MatthiasArenSchrock/ShrinkWrap/README.md

 The Jacoco plugin generates a test coverage report located: src/target/site/jacoco/index.html

 ## Run Examples
+<I>Note: that for any (de)compression algorithm, an exception is thrown if data is about to be overwritten.
+For example, if an archive that is going to be created already exists, the program will exit without overwriting the existing archive to prevent programatically and permanently deleting data.
+In these cases where the original file(s) are not important, they must be deleted or renamed beofre running the following commands.</I>

 Glob syntax is used to specify sets of filenames with wildcard characters.
 For example:
 - `*` matches any sequence of non-separator characters
 - `?` matches any single non-separator character
 - `[...]` matches a range of characters